stargazer33/rss-filter/README.md

 ==========
 A command-line tool to download/filter/export RSS/ATOM feeds.

+It is still an early DRAFT.
+[You can suggest suggest improvements here](https://github.com/stargazer33/rss-filter/issues)

 ## Overview
 The author uses the the default configuration of the rss-filter (see `config.java-backend.yml`, the file is self-explaining) to search for remote programming jobs (in the Java backend area).